utksrivastva/freeCodeCamp/README.md

 The repository is organized by certification, with each certification containing subdirectories for the challenges and projects associated with it.

-├── JavaScript Algorithms and Data Structures Certification │ ├── Basic JavaScript
+JavaScript Algorithms and Data Structures Certification
+|-- Basic JavaScript
-│ ├── ES6
+|-- ES6
-│ ├── Regular Expressions
+|-- Regular Expressions
-│ └── ...
-├── Front End Libraries Certification
-│ ├── Bootstrap
-│ ├── jQuery